This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-June is National Safety Month and with kids getting out for the summer I thought that it would be great to freshen up our safety skills around and in the pool.
+June is National Safety Month, and with kids getting out for the summer, I thought it would be great to freshen up our safety skills around and in the pool.

 I grew up with a pool in my backyard.
-I loved being able to walk out our back doors and just take a swim.
+I loved being able to walk out our back doors and take a swim.
 However, I started learning how to swim at the age of 3.
-At the age of 5, we moved into our house with a pool in the backyard.
-My father was not worried as much since we knew how to swim, but we were never allowed to swim without supervision and the outside thermometer had to say greater than 80 degrees.
-He said otherwise we would catch a cold.
-Another rule was to wait 30 minutes after eating before being able to swim, however, this is a myth.
+At age 5, we moved into our house with a pool in the backyard.
+My father was not worried as much since we knew how to swim, but we were never allowed to swim without supervision, and the outside thermometer had to say greater than 80 degrees.
+Otherwise, we would catch a cold.
+Another rule was to wait 30 minutes after eating before being able to swim.
+However, this is a myth.

-We now live in a neighborhood with a community pool and I have anxiety each time I take my 2 and 3-year-old there by myself.
-They always have lifeguards on duty when the pool is open, but they are there for emergencies not for babysitting or teaching your children how to swim.
-I have spoken to one of them and they informed me that while on the stand they can’t talk to others as their eyes need to be constantly on the water.
-This makes perfect sense and I am so appreciative of this.
+We now live in a neighborhood with a community pool.
+They always have lifeguards on duty when the pool is open, but they are there for emergencies, not babysitting or teaching your children how to swim.
+I have spoken to one of them, and they informed me that they couldn’t talk to others while on the stand as their eyes must constantly be on the water.
+This makes perfect sense, and I am so appreciative of this.

 KNOW THE FACTS:

 - In the United States, someone dies from drowning every 10 minutes.

 - One out of every five drowning victims is a child, and for every child who drowns, another five children get hospitalized for a related incident dealing with water.

 - Drowning is the No. 2 leading cause of death for kids aged 5 to 14 and No. 5 for all ages.

 - Children with special needs face double the drowning risk of a typically developing kid, so parents must take the necessary precautions.
 Although kids with developmental disabilities have a higher risk of swimming-related accidents or injury, swimming and water play could be fun and therapeutic and shouldn’t be avoided.